BrunoRNS/SampleGenerator/docs/DOCS.md

 ## Why 800 Hz and 8-bit?

 - **800 Hz** is a compromise between quality and memory usage.
 The SPC700 can handle higher rates, but lower rates are preferred for longer samples and effects.
-- **8-bit unsigned** is the native format for SPC700 samples, making conversion straightforward.
+- **8-bit unsigned** is a very light format for SPC700 samples, SPC700 works with signed 16 bit BRR compressed audio samples, then using an even more lightweight format makes conversion more convinient.

 ## Example: Generating a 440 Hz Square Wave